meisterlampe99/cmd_scripts_vivado/README.md

 ## Ideas for future improvements

-- Add a flag to connect a System ILA debug core to all nets marked as debug.
+- [ ] Add a flag to connect a System ILA debug core to all nets marked as debug.
 During configuration, supply the now generated .ltx file to the hardware manager before downloading the bitstream.

-- launch scripts from an install directory instead of having to copy them to the directory of the HDL project.
+- [ ] Launch scripts from an install directory instead of having to copy them to the directory of the HDL project.

-- launch the script from the created output subfolder instead of the launch folder, to ensure that Vivado logs are dumped there instead.
+- [ ] Launch the script from the created output subfolder instead of the launch folder, to ensure that Vivado logs are dumped there instead.
 Then remove the potentially dangerous delete commands from the batch files.

-- add a similar example for a ZYBO board and the ZUBoard 1CG (Zynq US+)
+- [ ] Add a similar example for a ZYBO board and the ZUBoard 1CG (Zynq US+)